OWASP/samm/v2.0/beta/answer-options.md

 - Yes, at least half of them are/do
 - Yes, the majority of them are/do

+## Note - "The majority" is, strictly speaking, anything that is more than half, so "at least half" and "the majority" are not really different.
+This should probably follow the same pattern as set B, and use "approx. half" and "most."

 SAMMQA-D:
 - No
 - Yes, we did it once